janbjorge/pgqueuer/docs/benchmark.md

 ## Performance Comparison: asyncpg vs psycopg

 In our benchmarking tests, we compared the performance of two PostgreSQL drivers: `asyncpg` and `psycopg`.
-These tests were conducted to understand the differences in throughput and efficiency when using each driver with pgqueuer under the same conditions.
+These tests were conducted to understand the differences in throughput and efficiency when using each driver with PGQueuer under the same conditions.

 ### Test Setup